-- The Bank experiences an increase as much as 1% in funding costs covering both market wide stress on the banking sector as well as an idiosyncratic stress on the Bank arising from reputational or political events causing a run on the bank. - A scenario where the Bank of England base rate is assumed to rise to 6% in early 2023 before later being reduced gradually to under 3.5%.
-This scenario also assumes the GDP contracting by 5.0%, unemployment more than doubling to 8.5% and inflation going up to 14% in 2023 moving back to 2% at the end of 2025, affecting costs in the plan. - In the property stress scenario, the Bank applied the assumption of residential property prices falling by 31% until the end of 2024 then recovering to 20% by 2027 while commercial property prices dropping by 45% until the end of 2023 and then recovering to 20% by 2027.
+- The Bank experiences an increase as much as 1% in funding costs covering both market wide stress on the banking sector as well as an idiosyncratic stress on the Bank arising from reputational or political events causing a run on the bank. - A scenario where the Bank of England base rate is assumed to fall by an additional 1% compared to the base case where the Bank of England base rate is assumed to reduce to 3.5% by 2026. - In the property stress scenario, the Bank applied the assumption of residential property prices falling by 31% until the end of 2024 then recovering to 20% by 2027 while commercial property prices dropping by 45% until the end of 2024 and then recovering to 20% by 2027.